demisto/content/Packs/AlienVault_OTX/Integrations/AlienVault_OTX_v2/README.md

 ## Additional Information
- - AlienVault consider non lowercased URL protocol as invalid, and hence such URL protocols will be lowercased by the integration and returned as such.
+ - AlienVault considers non lowercased URL protocol as invalid, e.g, HTTP://www.google.com.
+Hence such submissions will be lowercased to ensure a seamless usage of the integration.